Samuelcy/google-professional-cloud-architect/Notes/section-13-getting-started-with-cloud-kms/Encryption.md

 Asymmetric Key Encryption
 - Two Keys: Public and Private Key'
-- Also called Public Key Cryptogrpahy
+- Also called Public Key Cryptography
 - Encrypt data with Public Key and decrypt with Private Key
 - Share Public Key with eveyrbody and keep the Private Key with you (its private) -